Hardly Strictly Bluegrass

 Hardly Strictly Bluegrass (HSB), originally Strictly Bluegrass, is an annual free and non-commercial music festival held the first weekend of October in Golden Gate Park in San Francisco, California.
 Conceived and subsidized by San Francisco venture capitalist Warren Hellman, the festival has been held every year since the first event in 2001.

 From its outset, the festival has been subsidized by Hellman.
 Various corporations have offered to sponsor the event over the years, but Hellman always turned them down, saying in an interview, "I want to keep it entirely free and noncommercial".
+After his 2011 death, Hellman's heirs and his foundation have continued to fully fund and oversee the festival.
 For some performers, the unique fact that the event is unsponsored is very important to character.
 In an interview with Hellman, Ketch Secor of Old Crow Medicine Show said that part of what keeps the event focused on the music and the community is Warren's decision to ensure it is not "consumption driven" and the audience is not "bombarded with signage".

 Originally Hellman intended only to invite bluegrass musicians.
 But soon artists from other genres were invited to the event, and in 2004 the word "Hardly" was added to reflect its expanded scope.
 The festival draws very large crowds, nearly equal in number to the entire population of San Francisco.
 In 2011, the festival drew an estimated 750,000 people over the course of the three-day event.

 History

 Hellman first mentioned his dream of holding a festival for bluegrass music in the park to Jonathan Nelson in 2001.
 Nelson had worked for Bill Graham Presents, and introduced Hellman to booking agent and executive producer Dawn Holliday, and production manager Sheri Sternberg at a lunch.
 Holliday and Sternberg agreed to help and would continue to produce the festival, respectively, each year thereafter.

-From the start, Hellman most wanted Hazel Dickens to perform at the festival.
-But Dickens, who was known for political songs about workers' strikes, was wary of performing because of Hellman's wealth and background.
+From the start, Hellman most wanted Hazel Dickens to perform at the festival but Dickens, who was known for political songs about workers' strikes, was wary of performing because of Hellman's wealth and background.
 She later agreed, and went on to perform at the festival every year from 2001 until her death in April 2011.
-The 2011 festival was dedicated to the memory of Dickens, a personal friend of Hellman, who died five months earlier.
+The 2011 festival was dedicated to the memory of Dickens.